 The FFCA is part of 42 USC 6901 and amends a part of RCRA.
 FFCA requires the preparation of site treatment plans for the handling of mixed wastes.
 EPA approved the Ames Laboratory Site Treatment Plan (STP) in January 1996.

-Any newly generated mixed waste is handled and disposed of according to EPA, state, local and DOE orders.
+Any newly generated mixed waste is handled and disposed of according to EPA, State, and local regulations and DOE Orders.

 3.5 National Environmental Policy Act (NEPA)